 Find more information about Tsavo West here and watch the vlog for a virtual tour.

-For some BTS from my trip, watch the “Tsavo West” highlights on my Instagram profile.
-Stay tuned for the next post on the Tsavo West series and join the OCD Community below for travel resources and inspiration.Thanks for stopping next time and until next time, tembea Kenya!
+For some BTS from my trip, watch the “Tsavo West” highlights on my Instagram profile and join the OCD Community below for travel resources and inspiration.Thanks for stopping next time and until next time, tembea Kenya!